 - “ Geisert details this weather phenomenon through detailed illustrations.

-Whether you explore the wild summer weather, the dazzling night sky or the best way to build a boat, summer STEAM activities are a cool way to spend hot days.
+Whether you explore the wild summer weather, the dazzling night sky or the best way to build a boat, STEAM projects for summer are a cool way to spend hot days.